innovation stage gate process

 How Innovation Platforms Enable Better Stage Gate Execution

 Modern innovation management platforms bring structure, speed, and visibility to the innovation stage gate process.
-Instead of relying on emails or spreadsheets, these platforms centralize submissions—capturing suggestions from employees, partners, or technology scouts and routing them efficiently through predefined funnels.
+Instead of relying on emails or spreadsheets, these platforms centralize submissions, capturing ideas from employees, partners, or technology scouts and routing them efficiently through predefined funnels.

-Custom workflows allow organizations to tailor the number and type of innovation process stages to match different innovation streams—whether incremental improvements or disruptive bets.
-Automated scoring and review workflows help standardize how opportunities are evaluated, reducing delays and subjective decisions at each gate.
+Custom workflows allow organizations to adjust the number and type of innovation process stages to match incremental improvements or disruptive initiatives.
+Automated evaluation reduces delays and limits subjective decision making at each gate.

-Most importantly, platforms break down silos by enabling transparency across teams.
-Everyone involved in the innovation funnel stages can see what’s in progress, what’s been approved, and why—ensuring alignment from discovery through launch.
+Most importantly, these platforms break down silos by enabling transparency across teams.
+Everyone involved in the innovation funnel stages can see what is in progress, what has been approved, and why, ensuring alignment from discovery through launch.

 Turning Ideas Into Action: What to Keep in Mind